Best Infant Car Seat 2019

 One major consideration for this seat: stroller compatibility.
 If you are getting a Britax stroller, then the Endeavours would be a no-brainer.
 As for compatibility with other strollers, well, that’s going to be hit and miss (mostly miss).
 Fewer strollers are compatible with Britax’s infant seat, compared with Graco and Chicco.

-At just under $150, we think it is a great value for all its features.
+At this price, we think it is a great value for all its features.
 Most similar seats with anti-rebound bars and no-rethread harnesses are over $250.
 Add in the exclusive Extend2Fit extension panel that adds an additional 3 1/2 inches of legroom and you’ve got a winner.

 The Extend2Fit also has SnugLock technology, which allows for a simpler, three-step install Graco calls “hassle free.
 We’d agree: this base, complete with four recline positions, was a snap to install in our hands-on inspection.
 The base has four recline positions, newborn body pillow (supports babies as small as 4 lbs.), and sunshade.